Liberace1/PerScholas/README.md

+This script installs tree for visual presentation
+This script installs Extract to close output after "TOP" commad is run, and uninstalls it afterwards

 # PerScholas
+*Run extract.sh first to copy files and place scripts in respective folder needed to operate functionally

-#Run Main.sh to complete Day 1 Task, ensure to move all script to home dir(same level as where planetGreen folder will be installed
+*Run Main.sh to complete Day 1 Task,  to move all script to home dir(same level as where planetGreen folder will be installed

-#Tree will be installed for script to run- used for visuals
-Run NewCEO.sh Script after3wards to add groups/users and also adsd users to respective groups Run Day3bkp.sh
+*Run NewCEO.sh Script afterwards to add groups/users and also add users to respective groups

+Backup.sh to run backup for files as stated in the question,also set access for NEW CEO

-#Completed all exercise
+#Completed